- Home

 BEREAVEMENT

 Temple families receive support that recognizes the sanctity and dignity of human life in all its stages.
-To those nearing death and their loved ones, our Rabbi, Jenn Mangold, and Director of Pastoral Care, Cantor Pamela Siskin, provide comfort, spiritual guidance for difficult end-of-life decisions, and can help with mortuary and cemetery arrangements.
-They can also be available to officiate at funerals, to lead shivah minyan services at family homes, and to officiate at unveilings.
+To those nearing death and their loved ones, our Rabbi, Jenn Mangold, can provide comfort, spiritual guidance for difficult end-of-life decisions, and can help with mortuary and cemetery arrangements.
+She can also be available to officiate at funerals, to lead shivah minyan services at family homes, and to officiate at unveilings.

-If you need assistance in any of these ways, please click below or contact Tovah Feld, Executive Assistant to the Rabbi.
-You may also contact David C. Gross Funeral Homes who serve our community with distinction, as they have for many years at (727) 381-4911.
+If you need assistance in any of these ways, please click below or contact Allison Fowler, Executive Assistant to the Rabbi.
+You may also contact David C. Gross Funeral Homes who serve our community with distinction, as they have for many years at

 Cremation